rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 ### What's next?

-This concludes this series on how to use StimulusReflex but you can still play around with this project and add more functionality:
+This concludes this series on how to use StimulusReflex, but you can still play around with this project and add more functionality:

 - Track the browser from which the user clicked the link
 - Track the user's country